RESOURCES

 Published or In Press:

-• Cohen, M. L., & Duncan, S. P. Music-making in U.S. prisons: Listening to Incarcerated Voices.
-(2022).
+• Cohen, M. L., & Duncan, S. P. (2022).
+Music-making in U.S. prisons: Listening to Incarcerated Voices.
 Wilfrid Laurier University Press.

-• Swanson, R., & Cohen, M. L. (in press).
+• Swanson, R., D., & Cohen, M. L. (2023).
 Music-making in prisons and schools: Dismantling carceral logics.
-Book chapter for the Oxford handbook on care in music education.
-Ed. by K. Hendricks.
+In K. Hendricks (Ed.).
+Oxford handbook of care in music education (pp. 517-530).
+Oxford University Press.

 • Cohen, M. L. (2021).
 “Love Lives On: Eine Fallstudie uber den Oakdale Prison Community Choir.
 German Publication about Music Education in Prisons.
 In A. de Banffy-Hall, D. M. Eberhard, & A. Ziegenmeyer (Eds.).
 Musik im strafvollzug: Perspektiven aus forschung und praxis (pp. 111-120).
 Munster: Waxmann 2021.